Everything starts with a story. Not all of them are good ones.

 Because whatever you hope to achieve starts with the story you tell yourself and others.
 Unfortunately, we get it wrong a lot of the time, particularly in our professional lives.

-Just in case the voice in your head is saying this topic is just for the marketers in the room, think again.
 Everything starts with a story.
 Everything.
 The next conversation you have with a colleague.
 The kick off to the next big project.
 Your next customer conversation.
 Even the next time you talk yourself out of eating the box of cookies instead of just one.
 All of these moments start with a story and a goal requiring human beings to get on board.
 It goes something like this:

 Tell a good story and you get all of those things.
 Tell a bad story, all kinds of things happen, just not likely what you wanted.
 What’s the worst thing that can happen?
 In the face of NOT good stories, people…